 False Integration – A treacherous (and extremely risky) combination, in product or system development, of aggregation and integration

-(the complexity has not been properly reduced (no full systems design), which means that the knowledge to gain still is in the complex domain, so even if the parts fit together, they will not work together as a unified whole)
+(the complexity has not been properly reduced (non or no complete systems design), which means that the knowledge to gain still is in the complex or complicated domain, meaning that even if the parts fit together, they will not work together as a unified and well-functioning whole)

 Before a car is delivered to a customer, a production test is for sure made, in the case some component in the car may be faulty